Black peas: Consumption

 Cooked black peas are commonly sold at fairgrounds and mobile food counters.
 They are traditionally eaten from a cup with salt and vinegar.
 They can be served hot or cold, the former being especially popular in the winter months.
 At fairgrounds, they were traditionally served in white porcelain mugs and eaten with a spoon.
 In more recent years, they have been served in thick white disposable cups.
 In the "world famous" Bury Market and in Preston, parched peas are sold ready-cooked and served in brown-paper bags or in plastic tubs, as an autumn delicacy.
 They are also sold at the Manchester Christmas markets.

-Consumption is limited to certain areas within the historical boundaries of Lancashire, notably Oldham, Wigan, Bury, Rochdale, Preston, Stalybridge, Leigh, Atherton, Tyldesley and Bolton.
+Consumption is limited to certain areas within the historical boundaries of Lancashire, notably Oldham, Wigan, Bury, Rochdale, Preston, Stalybridge, Leigh, Atherton, Tyldesley, Ormskirk, and Bolton.

 Carlin peas

 Carlin peas, also known as carling, maple, brown or pigeon peas (but distinct from the tropical pigeon pea Cajanus cajan), and black or grey badgers, are small, hard brown peas, first recorded during Elizabethan times.
 It has been suggested that the name "Carlin" comes from "Carling Sunday" or "Care Sunday" after the population of Newcastle were saved from starvation in a siege of 1327 or 1644 when a ship arrived from Norway with a cargo of these peas on that day.

 They are classed as a heritage or heirloom variety, often referred to as the medieval mushy pea.
 They can be grown in the same way as sweet peas.
 The plants grow to about six feet high, with white and purple flowers.
 The pods fill with small brown peas which can be used fresh, or dried.

 Carlin peas are used to prepare a dish made in the northeast of England and parts of Cumbria.
 They are a traditional staple of Carlin Sunday (the Sunday before Palm Sunday).
 Carlin peas are boiled until tender, then fried briefly with butter or dripping.
-Salt is not added during cooking, as it stops the cooking process.
+Salt is not added during cooking, as it is thought to stop the cooking process.
 They are then seasoned with vinegar and black pepper or sometimes rum and brown sugar.
 They may be eaten hot or cold.